alejocb/rgbdtam/README.md

     rosrun image_view image_view image:=/rgbdtam/camera/image

-You can use a sequence from the TUM dataset to test the algorithm:
+You can use a depth camera (kinect / asus) or a bag file:

     rosbag play sequence.bag